What is the Teacher Education And Mentoring (TEAM) program?

 - Evidence of new learning

-- Impact on practice
+- Evidence of impact on practice

-- Impact on students.
+- Evidence of impact on students.

 Beginning teachers are required to complete the modules in a manner “that summarizes, describes or analyzes what has been learned by the beginning teacher and their students throughout the module and how the learning contributed to the development of such beginning teacher.”10-145o (e)(2)